How to Make the Best Charcuterie Board

 HONEY.
 HONEY.
 HONEY.
 Can I say it enough?

 I had never tried honey and cheese before visiting Italy, and oh my gosh it was eye-opening in the least dramatic way possible.
-Drizzling just a tiny amount of sweet honey on an aged cheese (or any, for that matter) can make your taste buds dance.
+Try drizzling just a tiny amount of sweet honey on an aged cheese (or any, for that matter).

 Is anyone else picturing the rat from Ratatouille doing his little food dance?

 Another amazing discovery: cranberry sauce with cheese.
-It’s the same premise, as it gives a little sweetness to add to your cheeses and crackers.
-These two are often served at Italian restaurants and likely in other countries as well, I’m just not as familiar with other European cultures.
+It’s the same premise, as it gives a little sweetness to your cheeses and crackers.

 5. CARBS